Wallflower is a little flower with an endearing scent that is a must-have in perennial flower beds for its colors as much as for its unique shape.

 Planting, sowing wallflower

-What you’ve got here is a plant that will actually thrive where usually none of the other plants can grow.
+What you’ve got with this wallflower is a plant that will actually thrive where usually none of the other plants can grow.

 When purchased in small pots, it is a good idea to plant in spring or in fall.
 Settling it down near a passing place is interesting since it releases a delightful fragrance.